USCiLab/cereal/_includes/transition_from_boost.markdown

 {
   std::ofstream os("out.bin", std::ios::binary);

+  // using boost
   {
-    // boost::archive::binary_oarchive ar(os);
+    boost::archive::binary_oarchive ar(os);
+    MyType m;
+    ar << m; // xCEREAL supports Boost style serialization syntax until you can fully transition }

+  // using cereal
+  {
     cereal::BinaryOutputArchive ar(os);
     MyType m;
-    ar << m; // xCEREAL supports Boost style serialization syntax until you can fully transition }
+    ar << m;
+  }

   return 0;
 }
 ```

-The only necessary change to the above code was using a cereal archive instead of a Boost archive.
-If you are using
-other Boost features, there will be more changes to make to your code.
-In Boost, if you use a split load/save pairing,
+The only necessary change to the above code was using a cereal archive instead of a Boost archive and adding the cereal named friend and class versioning.
+If you are using other Boost features, there will be more changes to make to your code.

-you must use the `BOOST_MEMBER_SPLIT` macro, whereas cereal has no equivalent - simply create your split load/save pair.
+In Boost, if you use a split load/save pairing, you must use the `BOOST_MEMBER_SPLIT` macro, whereas cereal has no equivalent - simply create your split load/save pair.

 If you befriend `boost::serialization::access`, that must change to `cereal::access`, defined in `<cereal/access.hpp>`.